How and when to publish a blog.

 - duplicating information already on GOV.UK

-- content that should be published on GOV.UK - if the blog disappeared tomorrow, users should still be able to find essential information about government services, statutory guidance and policy updates
+- publishing content that should be published on GOV.UK, such as essential information about government services, statutory guidance and policy updates

 Replace your newsletter